 In relation to the domestic sugar industry in India policy reform is required because the:

 - Complaints from growers compel government to provide additional incentives to the mills to generate revenue and offset costs e.g. assistance to store sugar and export subsidies.
-These subsidies promote greater inefficiencies rather than resulting in mill closures, less supply and global price corrections.
+These subsidies promote greater inefficiencies and prevent normal market corrections such as farmers growing other crops, mill closures, less global sugar supply and global price corrections.

 What does the global sugar industry want to see?

 Ultimately, to hold India to account in terms of meeting its WTO obligations and to restore a level-playing field in the global sugar market.

 What diplomatic and WTO actions have taken place to date?

 - The concerns of Australia, Brazil and Guatemala are not with Indian growers or millers, but rather the policies of the Indian government that incentivise over production, distort market conditions including depressed prices, and create an uneven and unfair global trading environment.